nngabe/llm2kg/README.md

 cd llm2kg/
 ```

-Then start the supplied docker containers for the Neo4J and Python environment with
+Then start the docker containers for the Neo4J and Python environment with:
 ```
 docker compose exec llm-app bash
 ```